Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 For lunch

-Panzanella is excellent for a vegetarian lunch because it feels light, but it’s fulfilling at the same time.
+Panzanella is excellent for a vegetarian lunch because it’s light, fulfilling, and satisfying.

 As a side dish